exedox/docker-rclone-mount/README.md

 # docker-rclone-mount
 Mount a rclone remote inside a docker container.
+This fork is for personal learning purposes only.
+Please check out danielheene's for original stuff.

 ### Start
 ```bash